doda25-team9/operation/README.md

 **Login to Grafana:**

-afana will prompt for credentials in the browser.
+Grafana will prompt for credentials in the browser.
 These were set in the kubernetes secrets.
 The default values are:
 Username: `user`
 Password: `password`